| Trace the History Of Our Club From the Genteel Era Of Its Early Beginnings, Through the Difficult War Years Right Up To the Present-Day ... |

 A key development since the seventies has seen the presence of a professional coach at the Club.
 Early concerns about the ability of the Club to support a coach soon faded as the benefits became apparent.
 The first full time coach was Bob Peach who performed the role more than 15 years until the late nineties.
 The Club was then fortunate to have the services of Lee Marks for over two years.
 Paolo Bagnato followed him for one season until his departure to better climes in 2002.
 Neville Goldsby took the position as Head Coach until 2005 when the present incumbent, Clayton Edge, replaced him.

-Good courts are the backbone of any tennis club.
+The plan to lay six new courts mentioned by Miss Beebee never materialised but good courts are the backbone of any tennis club.
 Birmingham Road traditionally had the reputation for good quality red ash courts but by the seventies this reputation was fading.
 The foundation of the courts was fifty years old and the surface breaking up.
 In the modern age members were not willing to undertake manual work!
 On one famous occasion within the space of a few minutes a summer whirlwind removed most of the top dressing to the adjacent cricket field.
-Even with a groundsman it had become a case of throwing good money after bad and the decision was made to convert the courts to a "Tennis Quick" synthetic surface.
+Even with a groundsman it had become a case of throwing good money after bad and the decision was made to convert the courts to a Tennisquick synthetic surface.
+This was financed in two stages during the eighties by means of LTA loans.
+Members again guaranteed the loans - a heavy financial burden to the Club but one that was met over the ensuing years.